 One advantage is that a PDF document contains all of the contents within a single file — quite unlike Web pages, which typically consist of an HTML file, one or more stylesheets, image files, and other types.
 Consequently, Adobe was able to avoid the headaches associated with trying to group multiple associated files into a single unit on a person's hard drive.
 Consider what happens when an Internet user downloads a Web page complete, and not just as an HTML file.
 Let's say that you are viewing the home page of a website titled X, and you wish to save the page to your local hard drive.
 Your browser may save the HTML file as X.html, but it also creates a folder, X_files, in which to store all of the associated files.
 If one of those ancillary files is deleted, for whatever reason, then the saved Web page is no longer complete, and probably will look wrong when you view the saved version later.
 This may not be critical for Web pages, but it is for Web-based documents.

 Business owners soon realized that there was another advantage to using PDF: The appearance of the content in a PDF document is independent of whatever browser has been used to download the PDF document, since all of the formatting is specified within the document, and cannot be modified by the casual viewer.
 At first, there was only one application available for viewing PDF files, namely, Adobe's own PDF Reader, which the company made freely available, in a smart move to popularize the document format.
-Eventually, however, the huge popularity of the PDF format lead software manufacturers to develop competing applications for viewing PDF files, some of which we will examine in this article.
+Eventually, however, the huge popularity of the PDF format lead software manufacturers to develop competing applications for viewing PDF files, some of which I will examine in this article.
 But first, let's look at the pioneer, which retains the lead position, at least in terms of popularity.

 From the Horse's Mouth